benblazak/ergodox-firmware/src/keyboard/ergodox/teensy-2-0.md

 * notes:
   * SCL and SDA: Need external pull-up resistors.
-Sometimes the Teensy internal pull-ups are enough (see datasheet section 20.5.1), but i think for this project we'll want external ones, in case people want to separate the halves very far.
+Sometimes the Teensy internal pull-ups are enough (see datasheet section 20.5.1), but i think for this project we'll want external ones.

 ## Notes about Registers